19hours/sg-statutes/Acts/Private Education Act.md

 ### Financial year

 13\.
-The financial year of the Council shall begin on 1st April of each year and end on 31st March of the succeeding year, except that the first financial year of the Council shall begin on the appointed day and end on 31st March of the succeeding year.
+The financial year of the Council shall begin on 1st April of each year and end on 31st March of the succeeding year, except that the first financial year of the Council shall begin on 1st December 2009 and end on 31st March of the succeeding year.

 ### Annual estimates